ogaway/Statistics/README.md

-# ThinkStats
+# Statistics
-Learn Statistics with ThinkStats2
+Learning Statistics with ThinkStats2